chocnut/now_playing/README.md

-Post current Itunes track to Facebook
+Post current iTunes track to Facebook

 Installation
  - clone the code